New Glass Canopies at Market Street BART Station Now Smashed In

-No glass fell onto the elevator or sidewalk, thanks to the reinforced nature of the panes, but there is frustration felt all around.
+No glass fell onto the escalator or sidewalk, thanks to the reinforced nature of the panes, but there is frustration felt all around.

 Riders told ABC7 earlier this week that the sight of the vandalized glass made them feel "disappointing" and described it as a "shame"